zahid-official/practice-11-cafeteria/readme.md

-# 🍵 Teahouse Landing Page
+ # 🍵 Cafeteria

 A visually stunning and elegant website for a modern tea house, designed to immerse visitors in the world of fine teas and tranquil experiences.
-This project delivers a responsive, user-friendly landing page that highlights the tea house’s offerings, ambiance, and community spirit.
+This project delivers a responsive, user-friendly landing page that highlights Cafeteria’s offerings, ambiance, and community spirit.
 The design emphasizes warmth, sophistication, and a welcoming atmosphere for tea enthusiasts.

 ---

 ## ✨ Key Features

 - **Captivating Visuals:** High-quality imagery and subtle design accents evoke the serenity and richness of the tea experience.
-- **Bold Messaging:** Prominent statements and taglines that communicate the tea house’s unique value and philosophy.
+- **Bold Messaging:** Prominent statements and taglines that communicate Cafeteria’s unique value and philosophy.
 - **Engaging Call-to-Action:** Strategically placed buttons and forms encourage newsletter sign-ups and event participation.
 - **Professional Polish:** Clean, modern aesthetics with harmonious color schemes and elegant typography.